 - Check on employee morale / career growth (5 mins)

 Use some of our questions below to get feedback and check on their morale.
 Dividing your meeting between these three topics makes sure that there is a good balance.
 Feel free to send this in advance to the employee in your email invite template!
+As a senior leader you will likely have more than 20+ skip level folks to meet - so 20 mins once in a month is a good enough time slot to align to this.

 Some good skip level meeting questions